ajayan-nitkkr/INF553-YelpProject/README.md

 How you plan to evaluate?
 1. Precision and Recall: To create a good Health Score standard.
-2. Root Mean Squared Error: Improving prediction model using validation and test data.
+2. ROC and Area Under Curve

 Possible Datasets to use: Yelp Dataset, Data provided by country government(Health)